TCSlogo

 Do I need to do a food hygiene course?
 While it is not compulsory at the moment it certainly shows good practice.

-I fully expected this to be quite hard and had intended to do it over two days.
+These courses have been done and reviewed by forum member Pauline: I fully expected this to be quite hard and had intended to do it over two days.
 But once I had started I decided to continue while it was all fresh in my mind.
 You go through various training sections which cover things from types and causes of contamination, safe storage, cleaning and disinfection, temperature control, hazard analysis.

 It took me two hours of gentle studying and there are small multiple choice tests along the way to help you see if you have taken it in